dalbonio/jogodobicho/README.md

 ## Solidity

 The related contract was created using Truffle development kit, and is in the smartcontracts folder.\
 There are also contracts deployed in `Polygon Mumbai Testnet` and `Rinkeby Ethereum Testnet` with remix.
-And the reason the contracts are not in mainnets is that i have not enough money to sustain a gamble game by myself.
+And the reason the contracts are not in mainnets is that i have not enough money to sustain a gamble game by myself and it is an illegal game in Brazil.

 ## Available Scripts Website
 This project was bootstrapped with Create-React-App, so you can run: